linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 - Understanding these dynamics is essential if another war period arises.

 ## 4. Economic and Geopolitical Cycles
-- [[War Economies An Overview|Economic conflicts]] often lead to military conflicts,  both within and between nations.
+- [Economic conflicts](.md) often lead to military conflicts,  both within and between nations.
   - Emerging powers challenge established powers,  leading to geopolitical tensions.
 - Historians have documented these cycles,  though often from a geopolitical perspective.
   - Economic and market perspectives provide additional insights into these cycles.

 ## 5. Dynamics of Economic Conflicts
 - **Within Countries**
-  - [[War Economies An Overview|Economic conflicts]] arise between rich/capitalist/political right and poor/proletariat/political left.
+  - [Economic conflicts](.md) arise between rich/capitalist/political right and poor/proletariat/political left.
   - These conflicts can lead to populist,  autocratic,  nationalistic,  and militaristic leaders gaining power.
 - **Between Countries**
   - Conflicts arise among comparably strong economic and military powers.